mohanataraj/ballistic-coefficient-patent/README.md

 PS NOTE: we havent seen any prior art on this concept - if any please feel to mail the author, otherwise this is the first of such rocket.
 ### AI is useful
 -  A conversation with AI and me explaining my ideas and it giving me what my idea solves and an understanding of it.
+    - basic understanding of Dzhanibekov Effect and how it effects this.
 -  Most of it is structural and trying to understand the structural physics

 Novelty